 Cellular Phones/Smart Watches: All cellular phones and other electronic devices must be switched off during all class times unless they are being used to participate in class.
 Such devices must be stowed in bags during exams or quizzes.
 Students are not permitted to keep cell phones on their person during any exams.
-If a cell phone is discovered in your possession during an exam or quiz, the exam will be removed and immediately graded a 0.
+If a cell phone, smart device, or ear buds is discovered in your possession during an exam the exam will be removed and immediately graded a 0.